bigchaindb/bigchaindb/docs/server/source/drivers-clients/index.rst

 transactions.
 You may be able to wrap this tool inside the language of your choice, and then use the HTTP API directly to post transactions.

+If you use a language other than Python, you may want to look at the current community projects listed below.

 .. toctree::
    :maxdepth: 1